digiltd/oh-rtd-test/eBus-Binding.md

 On some systems it is required to request answers from bus participants regularly.
 In this case you can use the parameter ``refresh`` to send the command or RAW data automatically every n seconds.

 ##### RAW data
-It is also possible to send a raw eBus telegram directly without any programmatic help.
+It is also possible to send a raw eBUS telegram directly without any programmatic help.
 You have to write the telegram as hex string like ``FF 08 50 22 03 CC 9A 01 00``.
 The last byte will be automatic replaced by a valid checksum if it not the sync byte ``FF``.

 You should use this parameter only in special cases and prefere ``cmd`` instead.

 Parameter      | Description
 ---            | ---
-cmd            | This allows you to send a command to the eBus.
-This parameter also needs the ``class`` parameter to addresses a unique command. class          | Together with ``cmd`` it addresses a unique value from your system. dst            | Define the destination eBus address as hex value for the telegram. src            | Defines the source eBus address as hex value for the telegram.
+cmd            | This allows you to send a command to the eBUS.
+This parameter also needs the ``class`` parameter to addresses a unique command. class          | Together with ``cmd`` it addresses a unique value from your system. dst            | Define the destination eBUS address as hex value for the telegram. src            | Defines the source eBUS address as hex value for the telegram.
 Or default value ``FF`` would be used.
-You can overwrite this inf ``openhab.cfg``. refresh        | If you set a refresh interval (sec.) the command will be automatic send via eBus.
+You can overwrite this inf ``openhab.cfg``. refresh        | If you set a refresh interval (sec.) the command will be automatic send via eBUS.
 This is usually used to poll data from your system. data           | Instead of the ``cmd`` parameter you can send a raw telegram as hex string.
 The last byte will be replaced by the calculated crc value if is not ``FF``. data-{STATE}   | Same as parameter ``data``, but is only send on the specified state of the item.
 As example you can define a switch item with ``data-ON`` and ``data-OFF`` to send two different telegrams per state.

 ## Examples

-### Receive values from eBus
+### Receive values from eBUS

 	ebus="id:no_of_firing, class:heating_kw, dst:08"

-This item configuration receives the number of firings from the eBus.
+This item configuration receives the number of firings from the eBUS.
 This is defined by parameter ``id`` and ``class``.
 But in this case we only want telegrams with the destination address 0x08.
 But keep in mind that this a read-only configuration.
 So we can only receive values that are submitted as broadcast or requested by a device.
 Optionally you can also filter the source address with the parameter ``src``.

-### Reading values from eBus regularly (Polling)
+### Reading values from eBUS regularly (Polling)

 	ebus="id:no_of_firing, class:heating_kw, cmd:no_of_firing, dst:08, src:FF, refresh:60"